Average Emails Per Day for Knowledge Workers (2026 Data)

 - Use one intake for newsletters: route subscriptions into a dedicated flow and summarize them with how Readless works.

-- Batch review windows: start with two or three fixed inbox sessions daily.
+- Batch review windows: start with two or three fixed inbox sessions daily (UBC-validated pattern).

-- Apply a 30-day rule: if a source has not changed decisions in 30 days, pause or remove it.
+- Apply a 30-day rule: if a source has not changed a decision in 30 days, pause or remove it.

-- Run a weekly maintenance pass: unsubscribe, archive, or re-route low-value senders using a documented system from the newsletter management guide.
+- Run a weekly maintenance pass: unsubscribe, archive, or re-route low-value senders using the newsletter management guide.

 | Option | Best For | Strength | Tradeoff |